adityaa-chandramohan/ReactApp/README.md

    - The login date time and the ip from which current user logged in are displayed.
    - Every login attempt will be stored in the database , but only the current successful login will be displayed.
 If there is a           new version of this app in future, will include logic to show the number of failed attempts before the current successful login attempt.
    - Currently the upload image feature is not available.
 This will be handled in future version.

+3. Login as user.
+   - Once user is registered successfully, user can login with email id and password.
+   - Multiple users with same email address is not allowed to register in the app.